kamanbipat/Enterprise-Defense-Lab/README.md

     - Start the job and wait for the "Success" status.
 4. Recovery Drill: Simulate a failure by deleting a critical system component, then utilize Instant VM Recovery to restore the workstation, verifying a recovery time objective (RTO) of under 5 minutes.
     - On the Workstation, delete something like ```C:\Windows\System32\drivers```.
-    - In Veeam, right-click the backup, and select Restore Entire VM.
+    - In Veeam, right-click the backup, and select Restore.
     - Choose "Instant Recovery" to power the VM directly from the backup file for a rapid RTO.

 ## Summary